inigo-irigaray/Training-Robotic-Arms-DDPG-QRD3PG-PPO/README.md

 ---------
 ## 1. Preliminaries

+· Describe the environment

+· Present an overview of DRL

 ## 2. DDPG

 · Description of Deep Deterministic Policy Gradients based on research paper + specific implementation of the code